massan11/python-projects-lab/README.md

 2. Navigate to any project folder and follow the specific instructions inside.

-📈 What I Hope to Achieve
+📈 What I Hope to Achieve.
 Strengthen Python fundamentals.
 Gain hands-on experience with real projects.
 Document my learning journey.